tmacauley/Z80Pico/README.md

-# Z80 Core for Arduino Mega
+# Z80 Core for Arduino RP2040 (Raspberry Pi Pico)

-**This library only functions with the Arduino Mega or Mega 2560 due to memory constraints!**

-This is a free, open source project which comprises light modification of Marat Fayzullin's brilliant Z80 emulator in C in order to make it compatible with the Arduino Mega (other Arduinos do not have the memory to run it).
+This is a free, open source project which comprises light modification of Jack Kingsman's Z80Mega library for Arduino Megas.

+Which itself is a light modification of Marat Fayzullin's brilliant Z80 emulator in C in order to make it compatible with the Arduino RP2040 controller.
 You can view his [download page for the original code here](https://fms.komkon.org/EMUL8/).
 This library is based off of [`Z80-081707.zip`](https://fms.komkon.org/EMUL8/Z80-081707.zip).

 Reading over `Z80.h` is strongly encouraged to get a feel for the bitfields and core CPU structs, as well as the functions you must implement (see *Usage* below) and optional ones you can enable with by `#define`ing flags (such as running until `HALT` or running n cycles at a time as opposed to one opcode at a time, which is the default behavior).

 *THIS IS FIRST AND FOREMOST MARAT FAYZULLIN'S CODE AND HARD WORK.
 ALL I'VE DONE IS MAKE MINOR COMPATIBILITY AND CONVENIENCE MODIFICATIONS.
 USAGE IS SUBJECT TO HIS LICENSE TERMS ALONE.*

+Changes for the Pico:
+* Remove deprecated "register" keyword.
+* Other...
+(Need to add)

 The changes comprise: